anthonybudd/WP_Model/readme.md

 ### Find()

-find() will return an instanciated model.
-If a post exists in the database with the ID of $id it's data will be loaded into the object.
+find() will return an instanciated model if a post exists in the database with the ID.

 ```php
 $product = Product::find(15);
 ```

 findorFail() will throw an exception if a post of the correct type cannot be found in the database.

 ```php
 try {
     $product = Product::findorFail(15);